 The ARACNOLAB internet resource on Opilionological Taxonomic Literature

-by AB Kury (with contributions by many people)
+by AB Kury (with contributions by others duly credited)

 Kury, A.B.
 (2003 onwards) OmniPaper Project — The ARACNOLAB internet resource on Opilionological Taxonomic Literature.
 Museu Nacional/UFRJ website.
 Online at: http://www.museunacional.ufrj.br/mndi/Aracnologia/pdfliteratura/pdfs%20opiliones.htm

-(2) To prepare PDF files of taxonomic papers on Opiliones and to distribute it freely to everyone, improving the study of these arachnids.
+OmniPaper aims to work as THE bibliographical resource for systematics of Opiliones on the Internet by preparing PDF files of taxonomic papers on Opiliones and distributing them freely to everyone, thus progressing the study of these arachnids.

 Fig. 1.
 Adriano Kury looking for literature in Staatsbibliothek zu Berlin - Preußischer Kulturbesitz, Haus Potsdamer Straße.
 Potsdamer Str.
 33, 10785 Berlin.
 Photo taken by Ian Kury, May 2009.